 “The document provides some clues on the direction that the NLD government wants to take the economy,” said Alexander Jaggard, the Myanmar representative of Mekong Economics, a consulting firm, “but we won’t be able to know more about how they want to go about doing this until they publish the specific policies for each point.”

 In October, the NLD government passed a long-awaited investment law, which intends to provide a framework for domestic and foreign investments.
 Significantly, the legislation was moved through parliament just weeks after Suu Kyi’s visit to the US, where the Obama administration decided to lift long-standing economic sanctions against Myanmar.
 But yet again, details are fuzzy.
 It is likely to take at least three months before the fine print will be released.

-So far, Suu Kyi’s main focus has been working with the country’s military leadership to advance Myanmar’s perplexing peace process.
 The lack of clarity is inhibiting investment.
 In the first four months of the NLD government, foreign direct investment into Myanmar fell to $380 million, from $2.6 billion during the same period last year.

 Even Suu Kyi acknowledges the economic stagnation.
 “We openly admit that the economy has not developed as rapidly as we’d expected,” she said at a meeting with the business community on Oct.
 22.

 There are two main reasons why the government hasn’t moved swiftly to capitalise on Myanmar’s economic resurgence.

 The first, according to Sean Turnell, an Australian economist who advises the NLD, is the lack of data.
 “We had very little access to information on the economy,” he explained, “It took a few months to even figure out, ‘where are we’?”